ashcoding/convenience/README.md

 # convenience
-A repo for all anything that makes my life easier
+A repo for anything that makes my life easier